Rapid Intervention Tools

 • Incident Documentation module access

-• Administrative privileges for creating and editing intervention tools
+• Administrative privileges to create and edit intervention tools

-• Field modification permissions for setting default values and shared fields
+• Field modification permissions for shared fields and default values

 Video